 “There's been a murder.
 Allegedly.
 William de Worde is the Discworld's first investigative journalist.
 He didn't mean to be - it was just an accident.
 But, as William fills his pages with reports of local club meetings and pictures of humorously shaped vegetables, dark forces high up in Ankh-Morpork's society are plotting to overthrow the city's ruler, Lord Vetinari.”

-The Truth is the 25th Discworld novel, but it’s one you can start with if you haven’t read the previous 24.
-Some older characters make an appearance, but it’s mostly all new characters and they are great.
+The Truth is the 25th Discworld novel, but it’s one you can start with if you haven’t read the previous books.
+Some older characters make an appearance, but it’s mostly all new 'people'.

-In The Truth, Pratchett mocks the media with so much humour I couldn’t help myself laughing out loud sometimes.
-The Truth is, as every Discworld novel, is brilliantly imaginative and very funny.
-I love most of his characters, everything is beautifully written, very entertaining and it never bores.
-It’s a mystery and comedy in one.
-Pratchett never makes light of serious matters and I find that truly admirable.
+In The Truth, Pratchett mocks the media with so much humour I couldn’t help laughing out loud.
+The novel is brilliantly imaginative, funny, beautifully written, very entertaining, fast paced and it never bores.

 It's a fantastic novel.